Trade Forex Trading

 Elliott Wave Theory Explained - Five and Three Elliot Count - How Do I Trade Forex Using Elliot Wave Theory?

 This article is about how to trade online currency exchange markets using the Elliott Theory as the driving force of currency pairs.
-This model relies heavily on looking at price charts.
-Technical analysts use this theory to study developing Forex trends to identify the waves and discern what prices may do next.
+This trading model relies heavily on looking at price charts.
+Technical analysts use this trading theory to study developing Forex trends to identify the waves and discern what prices may do next.

-By analyzing these patterns on a chart and applying the Elliott Theory, traders are able to decide where to get in and where to get out by identifying points at which the market is likely to turn.
+By analyzing these patterns on a chart and applying the Elliott Theory, forex traders are able to decide where to get in and where to get out by identifying the points at which the market is likely to turn.

 Rules for Elliott Count